Chinese Medicine For Children

 - Sunlight.
 Chen Wen Zhong of 1252CE observed and expressed, “Things that grow in the shade do not grow strongly”.
 Considering we have a Vitamin D deficiency epidemic in New Zealand, very much so in Auckland, this rings true.
 We all need some sun and so do our kids.

-At Ilana Sowter Acupuncture on the North Shore of Auckland, expect the best acupuncture and Chinese herbal medicine for your child and look forward to understanding their health and wellbeing, being able to maintain it from a lifestyle perspective.
+At Femme Vital in Fairfield, Melbourne, expect the experienced, gentle and tailored treatment and advice from a mother herself.
+They don’t have to have acupuncture! for your child and look forward to understanding their health and wellbeing, being able to maintain it from a lifestyle perspective.

 Skype consultations available for international clients.

 Copyright © 2019 Ilana Sowter · All Rights Reserved